 REPORTS: In addition to any statement and/or confirmations of transactions that clients receive from their broker-dealer and/or Plan, we will provide quarterly reports summarizing account performance, balances and holdings, limited to information available on our system.
 We will propose buys and/or sells subject to any limitations placed on the account by the broker and/or Plan, and any recommendations shall be consistent with the chosen risk levels and investment objectives for the account(s), but the client is responsible for placing all recommended trades and monitoring the settlement of those trades.
 With the clients’ permission, we may deliver these reports (and billing invoices, if fees are not automatically deducted) electronically via Regency’s Client Portal.

-REVIEWS: While reviews may occur at different stages depending on the nature and terms of the specific engagement, typically no formal reviews will be conducted for Financial Planning clients unless otherwise contracted for.
+REVIEWS: While reviews may occur at different stages depending on the nature and terms of the specific engagement, typically no formal reviews or updates will be conducted for Financial Planning clients unless otherwise contracted for.